 - Climax.
 The critical choice results in the climax, the peak of tension in your story.

 - Reversal.
 Your character is changed in some way.

 - Resolution.
 The story ends with a satisfactory closure.

 This is a good road map to help you generate the higher level of story arc, where you want the story to go, and how things will change.
 We also talk briefly about narrative arc in our article, Time to Punch Up Your Narrative Arc and Character Development in case you want a simple way to tighten things up.

-Next month, we’ll talk in detail about how to take your story arc and plot out your scenes to move your story forward.
+In future articles, we’ll explore how to take your story arc and plot out your scenes to move your story forward.
 We’ll also cover how to intertwine your character arc with your story arc.